Drakolis/drakolis.github.io/README.md

 - Play is serious.
 The best ideas come from exploration, not just execution.

 ## What I’m Looking For
 - Big, unsolved, system level problems.
-Not in theory—in practice.
+Not in theory — in practice.
 - Teams who want to build better, not just more.
 - Leaders who get that doing something truly new means trust, space, and intention.